DavidCPorter/janus-framework/README.md

 ### INSTALLATION

 Requirements:
-To deploy you need to set up a local and remote env:
+To deploy you need to set up a local and remote env

-LOCAL:
+##### LOCAL:
 Create a python3 virtual env:
 `pyenv activate your_env`

 install packages:
 `pip install ansible paramiko Jinja2 numpy`

+##### REMOTE:

+_SAPA provides benchmarking even if you don't have cloud resources but emulating them with Docker locally.
+So, if you choose this route, please_:
-add 127.0.0.1 as hostname for config file in ~/.ssh/config for all servers used in ansible inventory_local make sure docker desktop configuration allocates enough CPU cores and RAM
+- add 0.0.0.0 as hostname for config file in ~/.ssh/config for all servers used in docker-compose.yml (see config-host.example)

-put rsa keys in the local machines .ssh/authorized_keys file

-this example case runs a docker cloud locally, then performms a performance analysis of elastic search with a cloud of 2 elastic servers and a single workoad server. new users still need to make some changes to the ssh files /sapa/utils/ssh_files.
-You can run the ssh script to generate.

-also users need to make sure  they add hostnames to their .ssh/configs file and put their id_rsa.pub file in the docker servers.

-REMOTE:
-1. to set up your remote env, put the four Cloudlab domains in a file ./cloudlabDNS e.g
+- make sure docker desktop configuration allocates enough CPU cores and RAM (50% of your machine is good)
+- run `$ bash container_rsa.yml` to load ssh keyss into your containers.

+###### for standard cloud deployment:
+step1:
+place the domain names in clouddnsfile and run `getips.py <username> <clouddnsfile> <path_to_private_rsa_key> <#load nodes>` clouddns file example:
 ```
-ms1312.utah.cloudlab.us
-ms1019.utah.cloudlab.us
-ms1311.utah.cloudlab.us
-ms1341.utah.cloudlab.us
-ms0819.utah.cloudlab.us
+ms1.utah.cloudlab.us
+ms9.utah.cloudlab.us
+ms5.utah.cloudlab.us
+ms4.utah.cloudlab.us
+ms3.utah.cloudlab.us
 ...
 ```

-*before running this script, make sure your id_rsa public key is on cloudlab and your id_rsa private key starts with -----BEGIN RSA PRIVATE KEY----- since this paramiko version requires this.*
-**also make sure all whitespace is removed from this file otherwise paramiko may throw a curious error** **be sure the list of dns names are in order of the cloudlab listview**

-2. run $python3 getips.py <cloudlab username> <cloudlabDNS filename> <path_to_private_rsa_key>
 this will generate >> `inventory_gen.txt` file. swap this file with `./inventory`

-### before you run the ansible scripts:
+#### -> if you are installing from github source:
 *these steps fork the solr repo, check out a specific branch, and duplicate that branch to your own dev branch.*
 - fork the lucene-solr repo https://github.com/DavidCPorter/lucene-solr.git
 - add ssh keys from solr nodes to github account (temp solution so ansible can easily update repos remotely)